geonhee619/PersonalNotebooks/(4) Probabilistic-Portfolio-Optimization/README.md

 \end{align}
 ```
   - $\textbf{C}$ is a positive definite matrix.
-- With appropriate priors in hand, the time-varying sharpe-optimal portfolio is constructed from the MCMC output as follows.
+- With appropriate priors in hand, the time-varying sharpe-optimal portfolio is constructed from the MCMC output by solving the same optimization problem at each time period.
+- This is visualized as follows.

 ![model2](https://user-images.githubusercontent.com/46773720/224542127-7bb2ae04-e0d0-4648-b91a-327385f09780.gif)